GoogleChrome/web.dev/src/site/content/en/discoverable/pass-lighthouse-seo-audit/index.md

 ## Next steps

-It's worth noting that the audit doesn't cover everything you should do to increase visibility in search engines.
+It's worth noting that the audit doesn't cover everything you could do to increase visibility in search engines.
 You'll have to check the guidelines for individual search engines because they may have different requirements.